 At CTU level, flags signal whether signalled Luma and Chroma filters are used or not.
 Further indices signal which APS is used among referenced APSs, the index of the Luma filter set, and the index of the Chroma filter.

-At encoder side, the decision to transmit a new ALF APS is taken accordingly with a RDO criterion at slice-level, based on the number of CTBs that would use a new filter or filter set.
+At encoder side, the decision to transmit a new ALF APS is taken accordingly with a RDO criterion at slice-level.

 Proposed method

 In this contribution, ALF syntax is modified both at APS and CTU levels.
+In addition, the criterion used in ALF RDO at encoder side is modified.

+Modifications of ALF syntax

+In ALF APS

+Filter indices

-In ALF APSs, filter indices of Luma filter sets are encoded predictively instead of independently.
-Also the way filter coefficients are signalled is modified with the introduction of exp-Golomb orders look-up tables (LUTs) that make the binarization more compact.
+In ECM-12, filter indices of Luma filter sets are encoded independently.

+In the proposed method, a filter index predictor is introduced that consists in the value of the previous filter index.
+The predictor of the first filter index is set to zero.

+Filter coefficients

+In ECM-12, two exp-Golomb orders are determined at encoder side and signalled together with the filter set.
+The first exp-Golomb order is used to encode first filter coefficients, and the second exp-Golomb order is used to encode last filter coefficients.

+In the proposed method, exp-Golomb orders look-up tables (LUTs) are introduced that specify an exp-Golomb order for every coefficient.
+One family of LUTs is provided for every filter type: AI/RA Luma filter, and Chroma filter.

+At CTU level

+In ECM-12, APS IDs, Luma filter IDs, and Chroma filter IDs are coded independently from a CTU to another.

-At CTU level, lists of most probable APSs, Luma filter sets and Chroma filters are maintained based on indices from neighbours.
+In the proposed method, lists of most probable candidates are created for APSs, for Luma filter sets and for Chroma filters.
+These candidate lists are based on indices from top, left, and top-left neighbours.

+Encoder-only